francesmx/CV/README.md

 * doing a great job but **having a great time** doing it

 ## What I'm looking for:
-I have a great permanent job as a Lead UX with Three.
+I have a great permanent job with Three.
 However I have specific interests in:
 * **positive psychology** / wellbeing / positive habit change
 * **classical music**, esp. breaking down barriers / learning to play / sharing favourite pieces / playing with others
 * **children**, encouraging their development, finding a way to balance working and parenting